Alphabet and spelling games to help students with their A to Z.

 For more dictation activities see this page of dictation activities.

 Think of a word and ask the student on your left to spell it, for example, tomato.
 If successful that student asks the next student to spell a word which begins with the last letter of the last word, for example, orange and so on.
 If a student isn’t able to spell the word correctly then they are out of the game and the next student attempts the word.
 The game is over when only one student remains in the game.

 Using a dictionary or other available resources, students write down five words and deliberately misspell one of them.
 Students then spell the words on the list to the class who write them down as they are given.
 Students then decide which word is wrongly spelt.

 Divide the class into small groups, give a word to the class and each group decides how it is spelt and writes it on a sheet of paper.
 Give the group five to ten words.
 Groups then swap papers and mark each other’s work as you go through the answers.

 This classic board game can work well in the ESL classroom, especially with more advanced groups.
 I sometimes bring it out for the last lesson with a group, to play along with a few snacks and a glass of something fizzy.

 This is a long-running game show on British TV.
 Contestants have to choose random vowels and consonants (nine in the show, I go with ten to twelve) and then teams attempt to make the longest possible word from the letters given.
 You’ll need a stack of vowels and consonants and you’ll want to rig the deck so that some difficult letters rarely come up (Countdown letter distribution).
-You could play with a bag of scrabble tiles or try out the web (and Android) app.
+You could play with a bag of scrabble tiles or try out our online version on learnhip.com.